public-accountability/littlesis/README.md

 ## Editing

+WordPress will use the parent theme templates to render pages except when there is an appropriate template in the LittleSis child theme.

-Add your own CSS styles to /sass/theme/_child_theme.scss or import you own files into /sass/theme/littlesis.scss
+Add your own CSS styles to /sass/theme/_{file}.scss

 To overwrite Bootstrap or UnderStraps base variables just add your own value to:
-/sass/theme/_child_theme_variables.scss
+/sass/theme/_bootstrap-custom-variables.scss

 For example:
 the "$brand-primary" variable is used by both, Bootstrap and UnderStrap.
 Add your own color like:
 $brand-primary: #ff6600;
-in /sass/theme/_child_theme_variables.scss to overwrite it.
+in /sass/theme/_bootstrap-custom-variables.scss overwrite it.
 That will change automatically all elements who use this variable.
 It will be outputted into:
-/css/littlesis.min.css
+/css/style.min.css
 and
-/css/littlesis.css
+/css/style.css

 So you have one clean CSS file at the end and just one request.